tyger07/BF3-Server-Stats/readme.txt

 ## Changelog:

+11-26-2016:
+- Added basic AdKats integration to highlight a player if they are banned or warned.
+- Optimizations and improvements.

 11-06-2016:
 - Image /common/images/weapons/RoadKill.png should be name Roadkill.png.
 - At bottom of player stats page, added link to www.team-des-fra.fr Cheat-O-Meter instead of www.247fairplay.com CheatDetector.